 In most cases, you will just be advised to make healthy lifestyle changes, like losing weight if you're obese, stopping smoking if you're a smoker, or limiting the consumption of alcohol.
 In some cases, the doctor might even tell you to stop using any sleeping tablets or sedative medication.

 Sleeping on your side might also help to relieve the symptoms of sleep apnea (read more tips about falling asleep fast).
+And, if you have an old mattress for years we recommend you to check some of the top rated beds for people with sleep apnea.

 - CPAP – Continuous Positive Airway Pressure